-Chances are when you crawl into your warm, comfy bed tonight, you will find the position that makes you the most comfortable and tends to help you drift off to slumberland.
-But did you know that the position that you sleep in can impact the quality of rest that you get and be responsible for some of the health issues you may encounter?
+Chances are, when you crawl into your warm, comfy bed tonight, you will find the position that makes you the most comfortable and tends to help you drift off to slumberland.
+But did you know that the position that you sleep in can impact the quality of rest that you get, as well as be responsible for some of the health issues that you may encounter?

 The majority of sleepers choose to sleep on their side, with the most popular position being the fetal position.
-Nearly 40% of us sleep in the fetal position, with the majority being women.
+In fact, nearly 40% of us sleep in the fetal position, with the majority being women.
 There are many advantages to sleeping on your side:

 - Side sleeping seems to provide comfort and relief to back pain sufferers by reducing pressure on the back.

 - Obstructive sleep apnea often goes hand in hand with snoring.
-These sleep problems can be lessened with side sleeping.
+These sleep maladies can be lessened with side sleeping.

-- Acid reflux and heartburn can be minimized by sleeping on your side instead of sleeping on your back.
+- Acid reflux and heartburn can be minimized by sleeping on your side as opposed to sleeping on your back.

 Though there are many advantages to sleeping on your side, there are a few disadvantages.

-- Though sleeping on your side is generally good for your back, some people living with arthritis may encounter stiffness, particularly if lying in one position for an extended time.
+- Though sleeping on your side is generally good for your back, some arthritis sufferers may encounter stiffness, particularly if laying in one position for an extended time.